Raymond Simon

+Early life and education

 A native of Conway, Arkansas, Simon has been involved in Arkansas education since 1966, when he began his career as a mathematics teacher at North Little Rock High School.
 While at North Little Rock, he was also Director of School Food Services and Director of Computer Services until moving back to Conway to serve as Assistant Superintendent for Finance.
 In addition, he has been an adjunct professor for both educational technology and school finance at the undergraduate and graduate levels.

 He received a bachelor's and master's degree in mathematics from the University of Central Arkansas, and holds an educational specialist degree in school administration from the University of Arkansas.

+Personal life

 Simon and his wife, Phyllis, have one married daughter, Sandy, and two grandchildren, Alex and Ana.